ConduitIO/conduit/docs/design-documents/20220408-loading-pipeline-configuration-files.md

 ### Config files as a database implementation

+**TODO**: change the ConfigFileAsDatabase name to what we currently use in the spike

 `DB` is an interface for storing key-value pairs.
-Our `ConfigFileAsDatabase` struct will store a reference to a parsed configuration file and map that to a key value representation for the `GetAll` call.
+Our `ConfigFileAsDatabase` struct will store a reference to a parsed configuration file and environment and maps that to a `Store` for each `Service`.

 A key part about `ConfigFileAsADatabase` is that it stubs out mutable operations, including transaction handling, enforcing our immutability during operation.

 We pass that `ConfigFileAsADatabase` to each new service at start time.
-Our ConfigFileAsDatabase will be bound with an in-memory database and passed to each new service when Conduit is starting.
+Our `ConfigFileAsDatabase` will be bound with an in-memory database and passed to each new service when Conduit is starting.

 ```go